 Most traders and investors are familiar with the truism: If it sounds too good to be true, it probably is.
 Investment opportunities that offer high returns are often accompanied by high levels of risk that many investors fail to take into account.
-Cryptocurrencies are no exception to the rule—offers of high returns often come with high risks.
+And, cryptocurrencies are no exception to the rule—offers of high returns often come with high risks.

 Let’s take a closer look at how crypto lending works and the risks that investors should keep in mind before lending any of their crypto assets.